gyulanemeth/bluefox.email/docs/email-theme-settings/index.md

 # Email Theme Settings

 The Email Themes in our email product is a comprehensive framework that helps users build, customize, and manage email designs efficiently.
-It allows for the creation of reusable components, ensuring consistency across all email communications.
+It allows for the creation of reusable email theme components, ensuring consistency across all email communications.
 With this system, you can design emails from start to finish without needing to write any code, using our drag-and-drop editor.

 It provides a streamlined approach to email design.
-Users can create reusable blocks and templates, define variables for global customization, and associate design systems with specific projects.
+Users can create reusable blocks and templates, define email theme basics for global customization, and associate email theme settings with specific projects.
 This makes the process of managing email styles and content consistent and efficient across all campaigns.

 ## Email Theme Principles
-The email theme follows [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design), breaking emails into reusable components for consistency and scalability.
+The email theme follows [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design), breaking emails into reusable email theme components for consistency and scalability.

 - Atoms – Basic elements like colors and text styles.
 - Molecules – Functional groups, such as buttons with icons.